 On March 6, 1836 the thirteen-day siege of the Alamo ended when the mission’s defenders were overrun and killed by Santa Anna’s troops.
 If you have lived in Texas long, you know the place that the Battle of the Alamo occupies in the lore of Texas.

-But in this age of Twitter, cell phones, and nonstop cable newscasts, it is hard to imagine how slowly news traveled in 1836.
+But in this age of Twitter, smartphones, and nonstop cable newscasts, it is hard to imagine how slowly news traveled in 1836.
 If today news travels at the speed of light, in 1836 news traveled at the speed of boots and hooves and paddle wheels, disseminated by soldiers on foot, by riders on horseback, by passengers on steamboats.
 There was no telegraph in Texas until 1854.
 For days, even weeks after March 6 newspapers were slow to confirm the fall of the Alamo and unwittingly continued to print outdated reports that the siege was continuing, that a victory by the outnumbered Alamo defenders was still hoped for.

 For example, this report of March 17 by a New Orleans newspaper was reprinted April 6 in a Connecticut newspaper.
 It reported that the Mexican army had retreated temporarily, that reinforcements were being rushed to the Alamo as the siege continued.

 The following report appeared in the National Banner and Nashville Whig on April 8, more than a month after the fall:

 Even for Commander in Chief Sam Houston, writing on March 11 from Gonzales, just sixty miles from San Antonio, news of the fall was not confirmed, although Houston feared the worst.

 The Nashville newspaper in that same edition of April 8 rewrote the March 29 report of a New Orleans newspaper confirming the death of Davy Crockett.

 This account in the Vermont Phoenix was published more than a month after the fall of the Alamo.
 And contrary to this “bulletin,” Fannin and his men had already been massacred at Goliad.
 (Among the survivors was John C. Duval.)